mrchrisneal/DashPad/docs/api/index.md

 !!! question "How Do I Authenticate With Interactive Documentation?"

-    !!! tip "You should have your generated [**DashPad-API key**](./quick-start/#step-3-find-your-api-key-and-ssl-fingerprint) handy (perhaps even saved somewhere) before proceeding!
-This key is 64 characters long, and can be found in the DashPad-API container logs, printed as part of the startup process."
+    ??? warning "Before You Proceed: Get Your API Key" You should have your generated [**DashPad-API key**](./quick-start/#step-3-find-your-api-key-and-ssl-fingerprint) handy (perhaps even saved somewhere) before proceeding.
+This key is 64 hexacedimal characters long, and can be found in the DashPad-API container logs, printed as part of the startup process.

+        Your API key should resemble the string of characters below:

+        `1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef`

     === "Method 1: Authorize Button"